superisaac/GCDHttpd/README.md

 ## Install

-Drag the Folder GCDHttpd into your Xcode projects
+* Drag the Folder GCDHttpd into your Xcode projects
+* Add Security.framework and CFNetwork.framework into your Xcode projects

 ## Example Usage